Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

 Define an equivalence relation on the set of edges of $T$: two edges are equivalent if their stabilizers are subgroups of the same maximal elementary subgroup.
 The equivalence classes are the \emph{cylinders} $Cyl(T)$ of $T$.
 The set of vertices of $T_c$ is the union of $V_1=Cyl(T)$ and $V_2\subset V(T)$ where $V_1$ is the set of cylinders, and $V_2$ is the set of vertices of $T$ in at least two cylinders.
 The set of edges of $T_c$ is given by the membership relation if a vertex in $w \in V_2$ is contained in a cylinder in $c \in V_1$, then we connect the vertices $w$ and $c$ of $T_c$ by an edge; thus $T_c$ is bipartite.
 The group $G$ acts naturally on $T_c$.
 The stabilizer of a vertex in $V_1$ is the global stabilizer of the cylinder.
-By \cite[Proposition 6.1]{GL_trees} the \emph{collapsed tree of cylinder} for an elementary $(G,\calP)$-tree coincides with the tree of cylinders $T_c$ (the former tree is mentioned in some results we quote.)
+By \cite[Proposition 6.1]{GL_trees} the \emph{collapsed tree of cylinder} for an elementary $(G,\calP)$-tree coincides with the tree of cylinders $T_c$ (we mention this tree because it appears in some results we quote.)

-\begin{lemma} If $(G,\calP)$ is a relatively hyperbolic group, the stabilizer of a vertex in $V_1$ is the unique maximal elementary group containing the edge groups of the edges contained in the corresponding cylinder. \end{lemma} \begin{proof} It is clear for non parabolic elementary edges, since the maximal elementary group is then virtually cyclic.
-In the case of a parabolic cylinder stabilizer $P_c$, let $P$ be the maximal parabolic group containing $P_c$.
-It is elliptic in $T$ by assumption, hence fixes a vertex $v$, which necessarily is in the cylinder $c$ pf $P_c$, since otherwise $P_c$ fixes the segment jointing $v$ to $c$, forcing it to belong to the cylinder.
-If $P$ does not preserve $c$, up to changing the choice of $v$, it sends an edge $e$ of $c$ adjacent to $v$ to an edge $e'$ adjacent to $v$ outside $c$.
-But the stabilizer of $e'$ is a conjugate of that of $e$ by an element of $P$, hence both are subgroups of $P$, and coelementary.
-It follows that $e'$ is in $c$. \end{proof}
+\begin{lemma} If $(G,\calP)$ is a relatively hyperbolic group, and $T$ an elementary $(G,\calP)$-tree with infinite edge stabilizers, then, in the tree of cylinders, the stabilizer of a vertex in $V_1$ is the unique maximal elementary group of $G$ containing the stabilizers of the edges contained in the cylinder. \end{lemma} \begin{proof} Let $C\in Cyl(T)$ be a cylinder.
+Assume that this equivalence class correspond to the inclusion of edge stabilizers in $E$, some maximal elementary subgroup of $G$.
+Let $g\in G$ stabilizing $C$.
+For an edge $e\in C$, $gc\in C$, hence both their stabilizers $G_e$ and $g G_e g^{-1}$ are in $E$.
+Hence $G_e \subset E\cap g^{-1}Eg$, and $G_e$ being infinite, by Proposition \ref{prop;parab_own_norm}, if $E$ is parabolic, $g\in E$, and it is also true if $E$ is virtually cyclic, non-parabolic.
+Conversely, if $g\in E$ it clearly preserves $C$ as a set.